andrew/ultimate-awesome/README.md

 - [awesome-3d-medial-axis](https://github.com/bigger-and-stronger/awesome-3d-medial-axis) - A compilation on Medial Axis/Skeleton and its applications, comprising academic papers, as well as some valuable open-source projects.
 I will update it regularly.
 - [awesome-list](https://github.com/blogwy/awesome-list) - My awesome list.
 - [awesome-fuchsia](https://github.com/blundell/awesome-fuchsia) - A curated list of awesome Fuchsia OS resources, tools and information.
+- [awesome-ai-art](https://github.com/brandonhimpfen/awesome-ai-art) - A curated list of tools, platforms, datasets, and resources for creating, exploring, and understanding AI-generated art.
 - [awesome-ai-coding-agents](https://github.com/brandonhimpfen/awesome-ai-coding-agents) - A curated list of frameworks, tools, platforms, and resources for AI coding agents.
 - [awesome-ai-memory-systems](https://github.com/brandonhimpfen/awesome-ai-memory-systems) - A curated list of tools, frameworks, and resources for AI memory systems.
 - [awesome-ai-security](https://github.com/brandonhimpfen/awesome-ai-security) - A curated list of tools, frameworks, benchmarks, research, and resources focused on AI security.